Trustfall: Release and promotion

-On November 18, 2022, Pink announced Trustfall on Good Morning America and its release date through her social media accounts.
-She stated that the album is "the best album [she] had ever made".
-The album was inspired by many personal events in her life including her children getting sick and her father's death.
-On October 6, 2022, Pink announced that she would be touring in the UK and Europe as part of her Pink Summer Carnival Tour in 2023.
+On November 18, 2022, Pink announced Trustfall on American morning television program Good Morning America and its release date through her social media accounts.
+On October 6, 2022, she further announced that she would be touring in the United Kingdom and Europe as part of her Pink Summer Carnival Tour in 2023.
 North American dates were announced a month later.
 On October 17, 2022, Pink teased the album's lead single "Never Gonna Not Dance Again" and released a snippet on social media.
-The song became available to stream on Apple Music and Spotify on November 4, 2022.
-One critic gave the song a mixed review saying they felt it was too similar to "Can't Stop the Feeling!" by Justin Timberlake.
-She performed the song live for the first time at the American Music Awards on November 20, 2022.
+The song became available for streaming on November 4, 2022.
+Pink first performed the song live for the first time at the American Music Awards on November 20, 2022.

-On January 18, 2023, Pink announced the album's second single "Trustfall" and released a snippet on social media.
-Pink appeared on The Kelly Clarkson Show on February 6, 2023.
-On February 14, 2023, Pink released a promotional single, "When I Get There", written by Amy Wadge and David Hodges in honor of Pink's late father Jim Moore.
+On January 18, 2023, Pink announced the album's second single "Trustfall" and released a snippet of the song on social media.
+On February 6, she appeared on singer Kelly Clarkson's daytime television variety talk show The Kelly Clarkson Show.
+On February 14, 2023, Pink released the album's third single, "When I Get There", written by Amy Wadge and David Hodges in honor of Pink's late father, Jim Moore.
+Fourth single "Runaway" was sent to radio in Australia and Germany on July 7, 2023.

+On October 13, 2023, Pink announced the release of a deluxe edition of Trustfall.
+The new edition, which includes her past-year-single "Irrelevant", two new songs and six live recordings from the Summer Carnival Tour, was released for digital download, LP and CD purchase on December 1, 2023.
+She also announced the Trustfall Tour between October and November 2023 in United States as break of the Summer Carnival Tour, which will be extended to Australia in 2024.